-This collection of 5,000 plants was established by Giuseppe Lodi, Professor of Pharmaceutical Botany in Bologna, who looked after it for many years.
-The main families of succulents are here preserved and this collection is one of the most important in Italy.
+This magnificent collection of 5,000 plants was established by Giuseppe Lodi, Professor of Pharmaceutical Botany in Bologna, who looked after it for many years.
+The main families of succulents are here, preserved with care; the collection is one of the most significant in Italy.

 The plants in the greenhouse are arranged in this way: